Greg Coleridge published Cleveland Democracy Day Public Hearing Testimony in Ohio News 2021-06-07 14:12:40 -0700

 - Follow up

-We'll provide you with all the tools and resources needed as well as organizing support.
-You can expect that this effort will take 2-5 hours a week.
+We have provided you with all the tools and resources needed as well as organizing support.
+You will find the easy step-by-step instructions linked at the bottom of the page.
+Expect that this effort will take 2-5 hours a week.

 ***Click on each task for related templates and instructions.

 STEP 2 -- Recruit 3-5 Constituents to Commit to Join a Meeting with the Representative

 - Send an email blast to the Move to Amend list asking people to sign up for the meeting

 - Recruit your friends and neighbors through social media, email or text messaging

 - Phonebank or text bank the Move to Amend list to ask people to commit to joining the meeting